glenkleidon/DelphiCertAuth/README.md

 is needed.
 However, it if often a good idea to import the certificates into the windows key store.
 It is easiest to do this with a PFX file.

-A PFX file will now be generated - once again a password is needed to access the PFX file after it is generated.
+A PFX file will now be generated - this file is also password protected.
-But first, Because you need to access the client private key in order to create the PFX, you will be prompted for the Private Key password first, and then you will need create a password to use with the PFX file.
-You will need to enter and verify the PFX file.
+First, because you need to access the client private key in order to create the PFX, you will be prompted for the Private Key password, and then you will need create a password to use with the PFX file.
+You will need to enter and then verify the PFX file.
 ````
 Outputting a PFX file - Requires a PFX password
 -----------------------------------------------